 If you are using Google Drive, your files will be automatically backed up, including data on mobile devices.
 When using Google Drive, you can also revert to old versions of your documents to recover old versions.

-You can see and find your Google Drive files on your Mac or Windows computers by downloading Backup and Sync.
+You can see and find your Google Drive files on your Mac or Windows computers by downloading Google Drive for desktop.
 This tool synchronises your Google Drive files with your computer and backs up other folders and photos from your computer choosing which folders to sync.
 This method allows you to work on and save non-Google files such as PowerPoint to Google Drive without uploading and downloading them all the time.

 Taking a picture of all or part of your screen can be handy for a variety of reasons.
 How to take a screenshot varies across devices and operating systems.